About Our Division

 Since 1886, Lethbridge School Division has offered high quality learning experiences over a broad range of programs to meet the needs of a wide variety of learners.
 The Division educates over 11,000 students within the City of Lethbridge and employs nearly 1,200 staff members.

-Lethbridge is a growing, vibrant city with 101,482 residents.
+Lethbridge is a growing, vibrant city with 106,550 residents.
 It is home to the University of Lethbridge, Lethbridge College, and the Lethbridge Research Centre, one of the largest agricultural research facilities in Canada.
 The city also houses two large manufacturing plants involved in raw product development.
-Well situated in the south-western part of Alberta, Lethbridge residents enjoy access to state-of-the-art cultural and recreational facilities.
-Comprehensive retail services attract consumers from southern Alberta, south-eastern British Columbia and northern Montana.
+Well situated in the southwestern part of Alberta, Lethbridge residents enjoy access to state-of-the-art cultural and recreational facilities.
+Comprehensive retail services attract consumers from southern Alberta, southeastern British Columbia and northern Montana.

-Other instructional programs include Kindergarten offered in all elementary schools, special education for students with unique needs, First Nations, Métis and Inuit education, and early literacy.
+Other instructional programs include Kindergarten offered in all elementary schools, special education for students with unique needs, Indigenous education, and early literacy.
 A Montessori program is established in Grade 1 to Grade 7.
 Lethbridge Christian School provides Christian education for students from Kindergarten to Grade 8.

-Immanuel Christian Elementary School provides Christian Education to students in Kindergarten to Grade 5, and Immanuel Christian Seconary School includes students in Grade 6 to Grade 12.
+Immanuel Christian Elementary School provides Christian Education to students in Kindergarten to Grade 5, and Immanuel Christian Secondary School includes students in Grade 6 to Grade 12.

 The instructional program is enhanced by the provision of counselling services in all schools that include social/emotional, educational and career counselling.
 These services are enhanced by long-standing, community partnerships with the Lethbridge Police Service, Alberta Health Services, Southwest Alberta Child and Family Services, Alberta Human Services, and other agencies.
 A strong co-curricular program is also provided that includes a variety of athletic, fine arts and student leadership opportunities.